pwnjack/journal/_posts/2014-09-10-moom-awesome-little-utility-osx-resize-windows-fast-easy.md

 Moom is a small utility that helps you to save time while moving/resizing windows on your Mac, you can even save your favorite positions/dimensions and make a shortcut button for them.

 This tiny utilty can greatly improve your productivity.
-Give it a try, even if it&#8217;s not free is definitely worth the money (10usd).
+Give it a try, even if it's not free is definitely worth the money (10usd).
 If you are not convinced yet go for the free trial first.

 Hope this helps!